1994 Washington Redskins season

 The season marked the hiring of head coach Norv Turner, who would spend the next six seasons coaching the Redskins.

-In addition to going winless at RFK in 1994, Turner's first season in Washington saw the team lose at home to the Falcons for the first time.
+In addition to going winless at RFK in 1994, Turner's first season in Washington saw the team lose at home to the Atlanta Falcons for the first time.
 Prior to the Falcons' 27–20 victory in Week 4, Atlanta had been 0–10 against the Redskins at RFK.
 This included a 24–7 loss to the Redskins during Washington's most recent championship season.